 “Counselling can help them grow in confidence, understanding and belief.

 “It is wonderful to see how this can help.”

-If you want to seek advice or help about children’s and young people’s mental health issues you can find a BACP counsellor or psychotherapist via the BACP’s Therapist Directory.
+If you want to seek advice or help about children’s and young people’s mental health issues you can find a BACP counsellor or psychotherapist via our Therapist directory.